rebcabin/masr/specs.md

 MASR is "Meta Abstract Semantics Representation," and also a physics pun, "Microwave Amplification by Stimulated emission of Radiation."
-It is a work-in-progress, intended to replace the ASDL with by a more precise and discriminating type system written.
+It is a work-in-progress, intended eventually to replace the ASDL with by a more precise and discriminating type system.

+In general, MASR specs are more discriminating, precise, and detailed than ASDL could ever permit.
+That means ASR in MASR

+* is less ambiguous than ASDL; For example, we distinguish names of programs from names of functions.
+In ASDL, they're both just
+  `identifier`.

+* is more explicit than ASDL.
+For example, in MASR, we can say that an argument list may have no more than a certain `MAX-NUMBER-OF-CALL-ARGS`.

+* has fewer overloaded specs, e.g. `symbol` are separate from `symbol_table`, `symbol-ref`

+* exposes secret semantics lifted from the current
+  C++ implementation into the specification level

+Until MASR is integrated, it will have a legacy back channel.
+The legacy back channel writes out types in ASDL format given MASR instances.
+Such will help us debug MASR and ensure it fulfills existing contracts.

-We begin with a summary of the full ASDL specification, or, at least, a snapshot of it:
+We begin with a summary of the full ASDL specification, or, at least, a snapshot of it: https://github.com/rebcabin/masr/blob/main/ASR_2023_APR_06_snapshot.asdl
-`ASR_2023_APR_06_snapshot`.asdl
-https://github.com/rebcabin/masr/blob/main/ASR_2023_APR_06_snapshot.asdl